aidswidjaja/study/docs/commerce/index.md

 With credit to the following resources:

 * New concepts in commerce – Third Edition (978 1 118 40100 2 [web])
-* BBC Bitesize GCSE (CCSE, AQA, OCR, and Edexcel) – Business
+* BBC Bitesize GCSE Business Studies (CCSE, AQA, OCR, and Edexcel)

 #### Extra Resources